js-temporal/temporal-polyfill/tools/rebasing.md

    Consider using `| wc -l` to count the list, and try to create rebase PRs that are no more than 20 or 30 commits long or particularly complex, to make it easier on both your reviewers and yourself.
    Pick a commit hash from this list, now denoted as `TARGET_UPSTREAM_COMMIT`.
    Consider exporting this value in your terminal so you can reference it later in commands: `export TARGET_UPSTREAM_COMMIT=<value>`
+   You can always stop rebasing early using the `trt finish` or `trt abort` commands which will keep or throw away any work you have already done respectively.
  - Decide what sort of automated testing should be done in between commits, and create a temporary script to run to test those things.
    - For example, if you want to validate that the code builds, is lint free, and passes most of the CI tests, an example `test.sh` script might be
      ```sh